Omi Salesforce Integration Company

 • Data Integration is necessary when you need to sync data from two or more systems.
 As a result, every extension that has been integrated will share real-time data.

 • User Interface integration.
 If you want to build a centralized user experience for every user, then you might want to consider user interface integration.
-Salesforce provides tools necessary to do so, even if users utilize different applications in various languages.
+Salesforce provides the tools necessary to do so, even if users utilize different applications in various languages.

-But the process of Salesforce integration is not as easy as it might seem.
+However, the process of Salesforce integration is not as easy as it might seem.
 Finding the right Salesforce integration company or getting every department on board with this idea can be a challenge.

 Key Salesforce Integration Options